Elaine Griffith - Dip Coun, Adv Dip Coun, MBACP, CBT

 The initial session will be an informal chat to see whether you would like to use my services.
 There will be no charge for this session

-If you decide following our chat to start sessions, my fees will be £50 for 50 minutes for individual therapy and £70 for couples therapy.
+If you decide following our chat to start sessions, my fees will be £50 for 50 minutes.

 Concessions offered for